ZhongyangMA/ZhongyangMA.github.io/_posts/2016-08-02-Maps-In-Java.md

 permalink: /archivers/Maps-In-Java
 ---

-Map is a data structure which is mainly used for fast data lookups or searching.
+Map is a data structure and it is mainly used for fast data lookups or searching.
 The **Map** interface in java is one of the four top level interfaces of Java Collection Framework along with **List**, **Set** and **Queue** interfaces.
 But, unlike others, it doesn’t inherit from Collection interface.
 Instead it starts its own interface hierarchy for maintaining the key-value associations.
 Map is an object of key-value pairs where each key is associated with a value. **HashMap**, **LinkedHashMap**, **ConcurrentHashMap** and **TreeMap** are four popular implementations of Map interface.
 In this article, we will discuss about the hierarchy, property and internal mechanisms of Map in Java.

 <!--more-->